integreat-io/integreat-transporter-bull/README.md

 `meta.queue` may also be a Unix timestamp (millieseconds since epoc, aka 1970-01-01), in which case the action will be delayed until the timestamp is reached, and then dispatched as normal.

+### Stop listening

+The transporter implements Integreat's `stopListening()` method.
+When called, the queue listener for that connection stops picking up new jobs (its `dispatch`/`authenticate` handlers are detached), while the underlying Bull queue stays connected so that `send()` keeps working and other connections sharing the same queue are unaffected.
+The connection is fully torn down only on `disconnect()`.

 ### Debugging